ropensci/rrrpkg/README.md

 |- man
 |  +- my_functions.Rd   # documentation for the R functions (auto-generated when using devtools)
 ```
+This intermediate example includes the `R/` and `man/` directories.
+These contain custom functions that are used repeatedly throughout the project.
+The `man/` directory contains the manual, or documentation on the use of the functions.
+The NAMESPACE and LICENSE files are also typical features of R packages.

 * As your project becomes more complex, it's ok to add logically-named subdirectories to keep files organised.
 There are very few strict rules here, the key principle is to keep your compendium logically organised so that another person can easily understand how your files relate to each other without having to ask you.